cs440lang/lectures/slides/09-typecheck.md

 - no guarantee that the *most general type* is used -- only the one declared

-  - as can be algorithmically derived via type inference
+  - as can be algorithmically derived via *type inference* (coming next!)